Strawberry Sauce

 Ingredients

-• Fresh Strawberries: you’ll need one pound of strawberries to make1 1/2 cups of sauce.
-However, if you need more than that, you can easily double or even triple this recipe in a larger pot.
-I feel that the flavor is better when using fresh berries, but frozen are also an option–check the FAQ section below for information on how to use frozen berries in this recipe!
+• Strawberries: You’ll need one pound of strawberries to make 2 cups chopped berries.
+The recipe makes 1 1/2 cups of sauce, but if you need more sauce than that, you can easily double or even triple this recipe in a larger pot.
+The flavor is better when using fresh berries, but you can also use frozen berries–check the FAQ section below for information on how to use frozen berries in this recipe!

-• Sugar: I use 1/3 cup granulated sugar for this recipe, but you can add more or less depending on how sweet your berries are, and your personal preference.
+• Sugar: The recipe calls for 1/3 cup granulated sugar, but you can add more or less depending on how sweet your berries are, and your personal preference.

 Blue spoon scooping out a spoonful of Strawberry Sauce from a glass jar.